ddmcdonald/sparser/README.md

 should be understood as an empty grammatical marker, though that would be a reasonable extension to Sparser's own time model.)

-There is much more that could be illustrated, but getting into much more depth is usually best done by taking a guided tour in conjunction with exploring the grammar directly.
+There is much more that could be illustrated, but getting into more depth is usually best done by taking a guided tour in conjunction with exploring the grammar directly.